 The four main categories often break off into smaller categories which also have their own colour segregation systems for storage and disposal

-The best known method of disposing of cytotoxic waste is by incineration.
+The most effective method of disposing of cytostatic & cytotoxic waste is by INCINERATION.

 Anatomical waste is a sub-type of pathological waste.
 The difference is that anatomical waste is recognisably human.
 Examples of anatomical waste would be:

-Anatomical waste is generally stored in a sealed red waste container or leak proof red bags.
-And requires disposal by incineration.
+Anatomical waste is generally stored in sealed red waste containers or leak-proof red bags and should be destroyed by INCINERATION.

-For radioactive waste, there is no universal color as it varies depending on the location.
-However all radioactive waste containers are sealed, lead containers with the radioactive symbol on the front.
+For radioactive waste, there is no universal colour as it varies depending on the location.
+However, all radioactive waste containers are sealed, lead containers with the radioactive symbol on the front.
 Types of radioactive waste are:

-Chemical and pharmaceutical waste is anything that contains drugs that needs to be disposed of.
+Chemical and pharmaceutical waste is anything that contains drugs that need to be disposed of.
 This can include things such as:

 The colour categorisation for this waste type is typically a blue container but, in some countries, it may be a yellow container with a blue lid.

-Offensive waste is safe to incinerate and should be disposed of in a yellow bag with black striped markings.
+Offensive waste is safe for INCINERATION and should be disposed of in a yellow bag with black striped markings.

 Medical waste segregation is vital to ensure that all types of medical waste is sorted, transported, treated and disposed of correctly.
 The classification of waste at the point of generation makes sure that the waste is managed safely and does not pose a risk of infection or disease to anyone coming into contact with the waste bags.

 By following the waste classification process, companies and organisations will find it easier to manage their waste management costs and keep their healthcare facility clean and free from contamination.
 It also allows medical waste disposal to be a quick and easy process.
 Click here for more information on medical waste and the classification system.